derektypist/tic-tac-toe/README.md

 # Tic Tac Toe

 Tic Tac Toe is a game for 2 players.
-You can play against the computer.
+You can play against the computer or another human player.
 The aim of this project is to have functionality similar to https://codepen.io/freeCodeCamp/full/KzXQgy/.

 ## UX